 3. A personal statement of no more than 2,000 words outlining previous research (including dissertation), research the applicant plans to pursue during the fellowship period, future professional goals, as well as any other information deemed relevant to the application

-4. A one-page statement of teaching interests, along with two syllabi, one of which is for the lecture course "Chinese Religious Traditions" and the other for a seminar course of his or her own design (note: Columbia courses normally meet a total of two or three hours per week throughout a fourteen-week semester)
+4. A two-page statement of teaching interests, along with two brief course proposals (with optional syllabi) (note: Columbia courses normally meet a total of two or three hours per week throughout a fourteen-week semester)

 5. A writing sample